A question that often comes up from both Muslim, non-Muslim, and even ex-Muslim vegans is, “why did God allow humans to kill animals?

-Certain animals also made life much easier, particularly when it came to transporting goods via trade caravans or moving possessions from place to place which is a hallmark of nomadic societies.
+Certain animals also made life much easier, particularly when transporting goods via trade caravans or moving possessions from place to place, which is a hallmark of nomadic societies.
 These were largely symbiotic relationships where both humans and animals benefitted.
-Animals gained protection, constant sources of food, water, breeding and in return, humans sustained themselves with them and used them for work and transport.
+Animals gained protection, constant sources of food, water, breeding, and in return, humans sustained themselves with them and used them for work and transport.

-Interestingly, camels were first domesticated in the Southeast Arabian Peninsula and it helped them enormously maintain a genetic diversity only found in wild animals due to them constantly traveling into different geographical areas for trading purposes.
+Interestingly, camels were first domesticated in the Southeast Arabian Peninsula.
+It helped them enormously maintain a genetic diversity only found in wild animals due to them constantly traveling into different geographical areas for trading purposes.
 Their original ancestors died out.
-This is a prime example of how a symbiotic human-animal relationship should play out instead of the one way domination that occurs today.
+This is a prime example of how a symbiotic human-animal relationship should play out instead of today’s one-way domination.

-This human dependency on animals continued right up to the time of the Prophet Muhammad (pbuh).
-Pre-Islamic Arabs were one link in a long chain of civilizations who relied heavily on animals for survival.
+This human dependency on animals continued right up to the time of the Prophet Muhammad (PBUH).
+Pre-Islamic Arabs were one link in a long chain of civilizations that relied heavily on animals for survival.

-Before the agricultural revolution, people who lived in isolated or nomadic societies ate whatever was available and hunger was a real and present threat.
-Prophet Muhammad’s (pbuh) society was a desert dwelling, semi-nomadic tribal society who had relied on animals for sustenance for thousands of years.
-They ate among other things; lizards and locusts.
+Before the agricultural revolution, people who lived in isolated or nomadic societies ate whatever was available, and hunger was a real and present threat.
+Prophet Muhammad’s (PBUH) society was a desert-dwelling, semi-nomadic tribal society that had relied on animals for sustenance for thousands of years.
+They ate, among other things, lizards and locusts.

-So when the Qu’ran speaks of consuming animals, it does so from a very contextualized understanding of the human-animal dynamic as it was for tens of thousands of years and by extension, how people lived during the time of the Prophet.
-The Qu’ran simply spoke to them in a language they were already living on a daily basis:
+So when the Qu’ran speaks of consuming animals, it does so from a very contextualized understanding of the human-animal dynamic as it was for tens of thousands of years and, by extension, how people lived during the time of the Prophet.
+The Qu’ran spoke to them in a language they were already living daily: